MementosReap/pbl5/docs/01-getting-started.md

 pip install -r requirements.txt
 ```

 If you wish to use TapNet (or TAPIR) as a point tracker, it's necessary to configure JAX on your system.
 The required packages, including JAX library version [0.4.11](https://github.com/google/jax/tree/jax-v0.4.11) and others needed by TapNet, can be found in the [`requirements-jax.txt`](../requirements-jax.txt) file.
-To install JAX, we recommend following the [official installation instructions](https://github.com/google/jax#installation).
-In some environments, like ours, it may be necessary to build PyTorch and JAX from source.
+To install JAX,  [official installation instructions](https://github.com/google/jax#installation).

 ## Running the Demo